"How's my driving?" sign: Effects

 Studies have found that vehicles displaying the decal are involved in 22% fewer accidents and result in a 52% reduction in accident-related costs.

 Some insurance companies offer discounts to fleets that display the decal.

 Other countries are starting to experiment with similar programs, such as Germany.

 Effects of complaints

 When a complaint is made, the receptionist who fields the complaint will generally ask for basic information regarding the vehicle and incident, such as the vehicle's description (e.g. a white van), the location of the incident, and the weather of the day.

 Truck companies use the reports to spot problem drivers.

 Complaints received by motorists may or may not affect the employment status of the operator of the vehicle.
 In the worst cases, complaints may result in a reprimand against the operator and possibly termination.

+Parodies

+Popular parodies of the signs have been created, typically in the form of bumper stickers which provide a fictitious toll-free phoneword that spells out a profanity.
+In 1987, a truck driver from Cottondale, Alabama, was prosecuted under state obscenity laws for a sticker which read "How's My Driving?
+Call 1-800-EAT-SHIT".
+In the case of Baker v.
+Glover, Judge Myron H. Thompson of the United States District Court for the Middle District of Alabama ruled that the driver's sticker was a protected form of speech under the First Amendment.
+Thompson wrote in his ruling that the parody sticker "has serious political value as a protest against the 'Big Brother' mentality promoted by such other bumper stickers that urge the public to report the indiscretions of truck drivers."